Our House

 Should I spray for hobo spiders?

-No. Spiders are very difficult to treat with conventional insecticides especially for homeowners because they move so readily from area to area.
-Plus, I believe it is unwise to apply most insecticides indoors where you are continuously exposed to these materials.
+No, not indoors.
+Spiders are very difficult to treat with conventional insecticides especially for homeowners because they move so readily from area to area.
+Plus, I believe it is hazardous to apply most insecticides indoors where you are continuously exposed to these materials.
 A better approach is to use spider traps.
-Continue trapping until you no longer catch spiders.
+Continue trapping until you no longer are trapping spiders on a regular basis.

-But, if you feel you must apply insecticides indoors use one of the new plant oil (botanical) insecticides instead of the more toxic conventional insecticides.
-These insecticides pose much less risk and are just as effective.
+If you feel you must apply insecticides indoors consider using one of the new plant oil, botanical, insecticides instead of the more toxic conventional insecticides.
+These insecticides pose much less risk and can be just as effective, see Using Botanical Insecticides For Indoor Pest Control.

 Distribution of hobo spider in North America

-Distribution of hobo spider in North America (from Wikipedia)
+Distribution (green) of hobo spider in North America (from Wikipedia).

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.